goliatone/wee-things-workshop/README.md

 [wpa-protocols]: https://en.wikipedia.org/wiki/Wi-Fi_Protected_Access

 ### Colofon
 And with this we conclude the boring setup process.
 We are ready to start coding and making things.
 We will start by doing the mandatory [hello world][hello-world] tutorial which will teach us how to load code into a devkit board.
-Next we will do the classical [hello world of electronics][hello-blink] and get an LED blinking.
+Next, we will do the classical [hello world of electronics][hello-blink] and get an LED blinking.

 If you are not familiar with the Lua programming language you can always follow a quick intro tutorial.
-Check out the Lua links in the Resources section.
+Check out the Lua links in the [Resources](#resources) section.

 You should also check out NodeMCU's [API wiki page][nodemcu-wiki-api].
 It covers succinctly all the different modules and their methods.